Lincoln family: Seventh generation

 Abraham Lincoln (1809–1865) was a lawyer, politician and the 16th president of the United States from 1861 to 1865.
-He was born in a one-room log cabin on Sinking Spring Farm near Hodgenville, Kentucky, to Thomas Lincoln and Nancy Hanks.
+He was born in a one-room log cabin on Sinking Spring Farm near Hodgenville, Kentucky, to Thomas Lincoln and Nancy Hanks, and was a brother to Thomas Lincoln Jr. and Sarah Lincoln Grigsby.
 He married Mary Ann Todd and had four children: Robert, Edward, Willie, and Tad.

 Eighth generation

 Of Lincoln's four sons, only Robert Todd survived past the age of 18.
 He married Mary Eunice Harlan (1846–1937), daughter of Senator James Harlan and Ann Eliza Peck of Mount Pleasant, Iowa.
 They had three children, two daughters and one son: